 Severins mom is a strong and beautiful farmer, originally from Switzerland.
 She is amazing with horses and all animals, can pull off bell-bottoms like no other, and knows everything about medicinal plants and herbs.

-All together, Bergsmyrene farm is an ocean of knowledge, and the people who swim and dive in it teach me to be 32 years old and, in a fundamental way, to be nothing still.
-I mean this nothingness in a positive sense, in a zen sense, if you will.
+All together, Bergsmyrene farm is an ocean of knowledge, and the people who swim and dive in it teach me to be 32 years old and, in a fundamental way, to know nothing.
+I mean this in a positive sense.
 To be nothing, to me, means to be empty and open, a vessel, something yet to be filled.

 And if observing someone perform work tasks and then learning them myself sends some ASMR chills down my spine – even better.
 Learning means equally creating space and therefore letting go of some parts of your self-identification, if only temporary.
 The last newspaper I read was three days old.
 I browsed through it with pleasure, but it had already collected some farm dirt and was helplessly outdated.
 Letting go, in a nutshell.